SeQuenC-Consortium/SeQuenC-UseCases/README.md

 3. Configure the Workflowmodeller, so it uses the correct Camunda Endpoint.
 4. Open the Use Case to be executed.
 5. Deploy the Use Case.
 6. Open Camunda, navigate to Camunda Tasklist.
+(Login using "demo" and "demo")

    ![CamundaOverview](./resources/camunda_overview_app.JPG)